M.A. Online - FAQs

 Do you allow non-matriculated students to take classes from the Online Counselor Ed.
 Program?

-Yes.
-We do allow non-degree seeking students to take classes from our Online Graduate Counselor Ed.
+No. We do not allow non-degree seeking students to take classes from our Online Graduate Counselor Ed.
 Program.
-Please click on the link below for more information.

 When does the next cohort start?